rockymiss/connectconsultingP4/README.md

 #### Home Page

 This page is the landing page and is the first page that users will see when the site loads.
 The page has a logo clearly showing that the website is about hospitalilty specialists.
-Information about what the company do is shown on this page.
+Information about what the company does is shown on this page.

 <details open>
 <summary>Home Page</summary>